bodrick/awesome/TOPICS.md

 ## devtools

 *   [typicode/hotel](https://github.com/typicode/hotel) - 🏩 A simple process manager for developers.
 Start apps from your browser and access them using local domains
-*   [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - Generate beautiful README.md files from the terminal, powered by AI.
+*   [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 🚀 Generate beautiful README.md files from the terminal, powered by AI 💫
 *   [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
 Built with 💜 by the Trigger.dev team.
 *   [useful-forks/useful-forks.github.io](https://github.com/useful-forks/useful-forks.github.io) - Improving GitHub's Forks list discoverability through automatic filtering.
 The project offers an online tool and a Chrome extension.
 *   [IzyPro/WatchDog](https://github.com/IzyPro/WatchDog) - WatchDog is a Realtime Message, Event, HTTP (Request & Response) and Exception logger and viewer for ASP.Net Core Web Apps and APIs.
 It allows developers log and view messages, events, http requests made to their web application and also exception caught during runtime in their web applications, all in Realtime.